Seoul shares open lower ahead of U.S. inflation data | Yonhap News Agency

 Seoul shares open lower ahead of U.S. inflation data

-SEOUL, May 9 (Yonhap) -- South Korean stocks opened a tad lower Tuesday as Wall Street ended mixed ahead of key U.S. inflation data.
+SEOUL, May 10 (Yonhap) -- South Korean stocks opened slightly lower Wednesday as investors took a cautious approach ahead of U.S. inflation data.

-On Wall Street, the Dow Jones Industrial Average closed down 0.17 percent and the Nasdaq Composite added 0.18 percent as investors awaited consumer price data slated for Wednesday, which is expected to affect the Federal Reserve's next steps.
+Overnight, the Dow Jones Industrial Average closed down 0.2 percent, and the Nasdaq Composite lost 0.6 percent.

-In Seoul, market heavyweights fell as tech giant Samsung Electronics lost 0.91 percent and top automaker Hyundai Motor retreated 1.23 percent.
+In Seoul, big-cap shares made a mixed start as tech giant Samsung Electronics lost 0.61 percent and leading chipmaker SK hynix stayed flat.

-Financial shares also lost ground, with KB Financial Group sinking 0.71 percent and Hana Financial Group sliding 0.71 percent.

-But refinery and battery sectors trended higher.
-SK Innovation rose 2.22 percent and leading battery producer LG Energy Solution gained 1.08 percent.
+Top automaker Hyundai Motor gained 0.49 percent, and LG Chem retreated 0.14 percent.

 brk@yna.co.kr